 Endpoint considerations:

 Financial Services: AI agents analyzing transactions require SOC 2 compliance, real time fraud detection, and audit trails.
-Secure implementations prevent regulatory fines averaging $2.8M per incident.
+Unauthorized access or data exfiltration in this context creates regulatory exposure that compounds the direct business impact of any breach.

 Retail: Customer service agents handling PII need PCI DSS compliance and protection against SaaS spearphishing that could compromise customer data.